 - Promotion of longitudinal relationships between faculty and students

-- Geared toward adult learning styles with emphasis on lifelong learning, self-assessment, critical appraisal and use of information technology
+- Geared toward adult learning styles with emphasis on lifelong learning, self-directed study, collaborative learning, critical appraisal and use of information technology

 Explore the Curriculum

-- Year 1 - Introduction to the Culture and Practice of Medicine
+- Phase 1 – Single pass organ systems model, integrating normal structure and function with disease states and the Culture and Practice of Medicine

 - Year 3 - Core Clinical Clerkships